From Modular Decomposition Trees to Level-1 Networks: Pseudo-Cographs, Polar-Cats and Prime Polar-Cats: Main Ideas and Results

-In Section \ref{sec:PolarCat}, we continue to investigate the structure of graphs that can be explained by elementary networks which leads to the concept of polar-cats. \begin{definition}[Polar-Cat] Let $G$ be a $(v,G_1,G_2)$-pseudo-cograph with $|V(G)|\geq 3$.
-Then, $G$ is \emph{polarizing} if $G_1$ and $G_2$ are connected (resp., disconnected) and $G-v$ is the disjoint union (resp., join) of $G_1-v$ and $G_2-v$.
-Moreover, if $|V(G)|\geq 4$ and $G_1$ and $G_2$ are caterpillar-explainable such that $v$ is part of a cherry in both caterpillars explaining $G_1$, resp, $G_2$ then $G$ is \emph{cat}.
-If $G$ is both, polarizing and cat, it is a \emph{polar-cat}\footnote{Not to be confused with their living counterparts: \url{https://marc-hellmuth.github.io/polarCat}}.
-The class of polar-cats is denoted by $\PolarCat$. \end{definition} We first provide in Prop.\ \ref{prop:polcat-pc} a characterization of polar-cats in terms of an ordering of their vertex sets.
+We first provide in Prop.\ \ref{prop:polcat-pc} a characterization of polar-cats in terms of an ordering of their vertex sets.
 Moreover, polar-cats are closed under complementation (Lemma \ref{lem:PolarCat-complement-CC}), are always connected and never cographs (Cor.\ \ref{cor:CographNotPC}).
 In particular, polar-cats are primitive graphs, i.e., they have at least four vertices and consist of trivial modules only (Lemma \ref{lem:primitive-1} and \ref{lem:primitive-2}).
-Polar-cats are precisely those graphs that can be explained by a strong elementary quasi-discriminating network (Lemma \ref{lem:StrongElementary}).
+Polar-cats are precisely those graphs that can be explained by a strong elementary quasi-discriminating network (Thm.\ \ref{thm:StrongElementary}).
 As a main results, Thm.\ \ref{thm:CharPolarCatPC} shows that a graph can be explained by quasi-discriminating elementary network if and only if it is a caterpillar-explainable cograph on at least two vertices or a polar-cat.
 Taking the latter results together, a graph $G$ is a polar-cat if and only if it is primitive and can be explained by a (strong quasi-discriminating elementary) level-1 network (see Thm.\ \ref{thm:CharPolCat} and \ref{thm:CharPCPC}).